 So why did we leave this amazing feature for last?
 It’s currently in Beta and only available to US customers.
 So, unfortunately, we haven’t had the chance to test it out or explore if Facebook will ever expand this Beta program.

 Messaging Customers Using Facebook Business Chat

-Now that you know how to find your customers on Facebook Messenger, time to send a message from Facebook Business Page.
-There are two ways to respond to customers on Facebook Messenger for business, via a third-party CRM platform or via Page Inbox.
+Now that you know how to find your customers on Facebook Messenger, it is time to send a message from your Facebook Business Page.
+There are two ways to respond to customers on Facebook Messenger for business: via a third-party CRM platform or via Page Inbox.